The National Aviation Hall of Fame is pleased to announce that the

-Spirit of Flight Award
+Spirit of Flight Award is open for nominations.

 Purpose: The Spirit of Flight Award is presented to recognize and reward aerospace organizations that exemplify the positive utilization of aviation for charitable purposes or for service to mankind.

-Award Elements: The Award will be presented at a location and time jointly determined by the recipient and the NAHF.
+Award Elements: The award will be presented at a location and time jointly determined by the recipient and the NAHF.

 Qualifications: Nominees must be an organization that demonstrates the impact of the positive utilization of aerospace resources to provide special services to individuals or to other organizations.
 Although the award is presented annually, the accomplishments of the nominee need not be limited to the year in which the award is presented.
-The award recognizes:

 - Organizations with high standards for the excellence in the utilization of aerospace assets for positive outcomes.

 - Organizations that serve a special need of the nation.